Psychological Healing

 On the other hand, if parents give children too much freedom, the children will grow up without any sense of compassionate discipline and guidance.
 Most kids are smart enough to realize that when parents give them too much freedom it really means that the parents don’t care—or don’t know any better themselves.
 So the children can end up with such profound emptiness and guilt about the meaningless pursuit of self-gratification that they challenge everything out of pure frustration.
 And where does that lead?
 To bitter identity confusion, fear, anger, and depression.

-In either case, then, a meaningful basis for rules and regulations is never communicated.
+In either case, then, whether through arbitrary authority or through a lack of guidance, a meaningful basis for rules and regulations is never communicated.

 As a result, many children tend to emerge from their families with an unconscious resistance to authority.